lioneltonnon/dovedispatch/README.md

 - Java 21 or higher
 - Maven 3.9.8 or higher
+- RabbitMQ Service

 ## Building the Application

-To build the application, run the following command in the project root:
+To build the application, clone the repo, then run the following command in the project root:

 ```shell
 mvn clean package
 ```

-After building, you can run it with the following command:
+After building, start the RabbitMQ Service, then run the application with the following command:

 ```shell
 java -jar target/dove-dispatch-0.0.1.jar